Mastriel/Bulbmin-Puffmin/README.md

 - Killswitch global hotkeys to stop or pause all keyboard inputs.
 - A free-to-use server, so you don't have to port-forward and share your own IP address.
 - Performant, should not cause issues with network speed or traffic, nor RAM or CPU.
-- Low latency, less than 70ms.
+- Low latency.
 - Only the host needs to download an application.
 Others can use the web client to connect.
 - Web client works on mobile!
+(WIP it works, you can only press buttons though, you can't hold down)

 ## What this is not
 - Bulbmin does not provide a way to stream your desktop.
 You must use another platform like Discord to share your screen with participants.